Alfie432/ToDoListInCLI/README.md

 # The program is a To Do List on the CLI in C

 - It has adding task, reading task, and deleting task functionality
-- Uses clean modular code to match industry standard
+- Uses clean modular code to meet industry standard and remain readable

 To run the code: